jbchouinard/guessing-game/README.md

 ## Strategy

-The solver's strategy is to maximizes the expected number of potential solutions eliminated by each guess.
+The solver's strategy is to maximize the expected number of potential solutions eliminated by each guess.

 This turns out not to be the optimal strategy.